Advised by

 Assessment

-The assessment of performance of the students of classes I to X during the academic year is done through the continuous and comprehensive Evaluation (CCE) Scheme implemented by the CBSE.
-The CCE Scheme brings about a paradigm shift from examination to effective pedagogy.
+The assessment of performance of the students of classes I to X during the academic year is done through comprehensive evaluation scheme implemented by the CBSE.
+There is a paradigm shift from examination system to effective pedagogy.
 It envisages employment of variety of tools and technique for assessment in informal and formal settings which are more interesting, relevant and meaningful and involve learners for greater participation and learning.

 The academic year is divided into two terms.
-The scholastic Assessment is done through four sets of Formative Assessment (two sets in each term) and two summative Assessments(one in each term) As a part of this, there will be six examinations –four Unit tests and two Semester Exams.
+The scholastic Assessment is done through two sets of Periodic Assessment (one set in each term) and two term Assessments(one in each term).
 A minimum of 33% is required to pass these exams.
 The final performance of a student is based on all the formative and summative assessment tasks; and hence, students should attend these compulsorily.
 Non scholastic subjects are assessed in terms of grades.

 For KG students the evaluation is mainly based on their involvement and activities in the learning process.